tyce-0/NASA-Public-APIs-Data-Project/README.md

 The API key is stored securely inside a Python variable before making requests.

-Example:

-API_KEY = "YOUR_API_KEY"
-📂 Project Workflow
-Step 1 — Import Required Libraries
+# Step 1 — Import Required Libraries

 The necessary Python libraries were imported to handle: